georg-mayer/prenv/README.md

 > _Keep your `.env` file the single source of environment variable defintion!_

-> prenv keeps your coding projects variable names and values aligned over any kind of programming langugae or configuration file.
+> prenv keeps variable names and values aligned in any kind of project and any kind of programming langugae or configuration file!

-> prenv solves the "no includes" problem for docker/docker-compose files
+> prenv solves the "no includes" problem for docker/docker-compose files!

 &nbsp;